 Q: Does this plugin modify osTicket core files?

-A: No!
-The plugin creates a separate endpoint and does NOT modify any osTicket core files.
-Standard API remains unchanged and secure.
+A: No. The plugin creates a separate endpoint and does not modify any core files.
+Standard API remains unchanged.

 Q: Can I use both endpoints simultaneously?